javers/javers.github.io/_posts/2017-12-28-javers-vs-envers-comparision.md

 Revtype 0 means insert and 1 means update.
 What is strange is the type of revision timestamps.
 Why long instead of date?
 Luckily you can fix using custom [Revision Entity](http://docs.jboss.org/hibernate/orm/current/userguide/html_single/Hibernate_User_Guide.html#envers-revisionlog).
-Also, Revision Entity is the place when you can hook changes metadata like change author.
+Also, Revision Entity is the place when you can hook revision metadata like change author.

 ### Enabling JaVers audit

-To enable JaVers we need to add the dependency to JaVers Spring Boot starter for SQL:
+To enable JaVers we need to add this dependency to JaVers Spring Boot starter for SQL:

 ```
-compile 'org.javers:javers-spring-boot-starter-sql:'+javersVersion
+compile 'org.javers:javers-spring-boot-starter-sql:{{site.javers_current_version}}'
 ```

 The easiest way to integrate JaVers with a Spring application is the